4 Geometry operations

 0.0, -156.9326086956198, 8935384.324602526)}

-Then we can create a new file (dem_agg5.tif) in writing mode, and write the values from the aggregated array r into that file (see Section 7.8.2):
+Then we can create a new file (dem_agg5.tif) in writing mode, and write the values from the aggregated array r into the 1st band of the file (see Section 7.6.2 for a detailed explanation of writing raster files with rasterio).

 dst = rasterio.open('output/dem_agg5.tif', 'w', **dst_kwargs)